The 2025 Startup Tech Stack: A Founding Engineer's Opinionated Blueprint

 The game-changer came with end-to-end type-safe APIs through tools like tRPC:

-This shift meant that a single developer could safely modify both frontend and backend code in a single commit, dramatically accelerating iteration speed.
+This eliminated the communication overhead and allowed a single developer to safely modify both frontend and backend code in a single commit, dramatically accelerating iteration speed.

 You might be wondering: "Since Next.js is already a fullstack framework with built-in API routes, why not just use that for the backend too?"